 In this landscape, professional mental health support from a Licensed Mental Health Counselor (LMHC), LCSW, or similarly qualified licensed therapist can be transformative—whether you’re seeking a depression therapist, stress management, or anxiety relief.

-This guide aims to educate California adults on the counselor’s role, licensing differences, and effective steps to find the right support tailored to your mental health needs.
+This guide aims to educate California adults on the counselor’s role, licensing differences, and effective steps to find the right support tailored to their mental health needs.

-A mental health counselor is a master’s-level professional trained to provide therapy to individuals and groups, helping with issues such as depression, anxiety, stress, relationship challenges, substance concerns, grief, and more .
-In many states, including California, such professionals are known as Licensed Mental Health Counselors (LMHCs) or Licensed Professional Counselors (LPCs/LPCCs)—titles determined by state law and counseling boards .
+A mental health counselor is a master’s-level professional trained to provide therapy to individuals and groups, helping with issues such as depression, anxiety, stress, relationship challenges, substance concerns, grief, and more.
+If you are searching for a Licensed Therapist in California, you will often see these professionals listed as Licensed Mental Health Counselors (LMHCs) or Licensed Professional Counselors (LPCs/LPCCs)—titles determined by state law and counseling boards.

 An LCSW (Licensed Clinical Social Worker) holds a master’s in social work and, in addition to providing therapy, may offer case management services and resource navigation—especially valuable if you need support beyond talk therapy Verywell MindSELF.